B. Thomas Golisano College of Computing and Information Sciences

 The college offers you a comprehensive approach to computing through your course work, specialized research opportunities, and experiential education.

 Specialized research can be conducted in any of the college’s 34 labs, including a dedicated Security Lab isolated from the rest of the campus’s networks to allow the in-depth study of viruses, firewalls, and other computer vulnerabilities.

-If you want to become a professional in computing and explore the full breadth of the field, then you want the computer science major.
-The program offers specializations in software development, programming languages, computer science theory, distributed and parallel computing environments, data management, intelligent systems, computer graphics, and computer security, to name a few.
+Computer science offers student the full breadth of computing education.
+The program offers specializations in software development, programming languages, computer science theory, distributed and parallel computing environments, data management, intelligent systems, computer graphics, and computing security, to name a few.
 Adding elective courses or a minor in entrepreneurship, mathematics, psychology, or other areas complements your major and gives you even more employment options.

-This is one of a few undergraduate degrees focused on securing computing and communications infrastructure, all the devices connected to that infrastructure—whether stationary or mobile—and all the data stored or transmitted on that infrastructure.
-With this major, course work responds to the increasing and critical need for security professionals who, from a variety of different perspectives, work to protect organizations and citizens from every level of computer crime.
-As dependence on computer technologies increases so does vulnerability to all types of malicious software and network-based attacks.
+RIT is home to one of the first dedicated Computing Security Departments in the nation.
+Students can pursue undergraduate degrees focused on securing computing and communications infrastructure, all the devices connected to that infrastructure—stationary or mobile—and all the data stored or transmitted on that infrastructure.
+Our course work responds to the increasing and critical need for security professionals who work to protect organizations and citizens from every level of computer crime.
 This major provides you with a strong foundation in computing while giving you the opportunity to develop a depth of knowledge in a computing security discipline such as infrastructure security, mobile security forensics, or security science.
 Cooperative education and a senior capstone project enhance your experience.
-Whichever area of security interests you, a BS degree in computing security will catapult you into an exciting and challenging career.
+Whichever area of security interests you, a BS degree in computing security will catapult you into an exciting and rapidly growing industry.

 Game design and development